-- (a) Each utility shall file Form F-22 with the department and the commission: - (1) Annually; and - (2) Whenever any changes occur to the information included in the Form F-22 filing. - (b) Each utility shall include the following on Form F-22: - (1) The name of the utility filing the report; - (2) Person's name, title, and e-mail address to receive the annual report form; - (3) Person's name, title, and e-mail address to receive the utility assessment tax; - (4) The names and titles of the principal officers of the company; and - (5) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.
+(a) Each utility shall file department "Form F-22, Information Sheet," dated October 2023 with the department and the commission:

+(1) Annually; and

+(2) Whenever any changes occur to the information included in the Form F-22 filing.

+(b) Each utility shall include the following on Form F-22:

+(2) Person's name, title, and e-mail address to receive the annual report form;

+(3) Person's name, title, and e-mail address to receive the utility assessment tax;

+(4) The names and titles of the principal officers of the company; and

+(5) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.